Behavioural

 Internship and Research practice opportunities

-If you have any questions about your MSc internship or MSc research practice, check for all the relevant information here, or contact Bonne Beerda.
+Are you an external student and interested in doing an internship at WUR, please contact Student Career Services.
+If you have any questions about your MSc internship or MSc research practice, contact Bonne Beerda.

 You are currently doing your BSc or MSc abroad, and you want to do your thesis with us?